kyleoettle/blog/blog/2023-11-04-async-void.md

 }
 ```

-In this case my middleware caught it and you can see my custom error message `"Whoops, something went wrong!"` in the result.
+In this case of calling the `GetTaskAsync` endpoint the middleware caught the error and you can see the custom error message `"Whoops, something went wrong!"` in the result.
 This is great and I guess in 99% of cases what you want.

 ![child-in-parent](/img/blog-images/async-void/async-await-task.png)